 Arkansas Career Pathways Initiative is a partnership between community colleges, workforce development agencies, employers and social service providers.
 The Career Pathways Initiative (CPI) provides low-income individuals with the higher education skills and credentials they need to gain immediate entry into targeted occupations--ultimately leading these individuals to economic self-sufficiency.

-The Arkansas Career Pathways Initiative was implemented in 2005 by the Arkansas Department of Higher Education (ADHE), and is administered in collaboration with the Arkansas Department of of Workforce Services (DWS) and Arkansas Community Colleges (ACC).
+The Arkansas Career Pathways Initiative was implemented in 2005 by the Arkansas Division of Higher Education (ADHE), and is administered in collaboration with the Arkansas Division of of Workforce Services (DWS) and Arkansas Community Colleges (ACC).
 Together with the state Workforce Investment Board (WIB), these agencies plan the Career Pathways Initiative.